Table of Contents

 Image Source: Parmar, Ravindra.
 “Detection and Segmentation through ConvNets.”
 Medium.
 Towards Data Science, September 1, 2018. https://towardsdatascience.com/detection-and-segmentation-through-convnets-47aa42de27ea.

-More specialized tasks that we can classify under object recognition include pose estimation, facial recognition, and 2D code reading.
+More specialized tasks that you can classify under object recognition include pose estimation, facial recognition, and 2D code reading:

 Image Source: Babu, Sudharshan Chandra.
 “A 2019 Guide to Human Pose Estimation with Deep Learning.”
 Nanonets.
 Nanonets, August 5, 2019. https://nanonets.com/blog/human-pose-estimation-2d-guide/.